 Focuses on the various components of the secondary school English curriculum.
 Includes study in English language, literature, composition, listening, and reading, with an emphasis on the knowledge, pedagogy and dispositions.
 Emphasizes the challenges of individual student differences, and instructional technology.
 Requires 40 hours of field experience for students seeking certificate.
-Prerequisites: EDUC310, EDUC440, SPED510, EDUC520 plus a minimum of 25 hours of English and/or literature courses.
+Prerequisites: EDUC310, EDUC440, SPED510, EDCP500, ENGL573, ENGL574 and ENGL533 or concurrent.